HeliaGhandi/Music-Player/README.md

 Share music with other users, which will appear on their home screen.

 Customization:
+the terminal is colorful.

-Switch between Dark, Light, or System themes.
+Switch between Dark, Light, or System based themes.

 Set your account to private to block others from sharing music with you.